 Pking gets it right.
 “To torpedo faith is to destroy the roots of . . . any system of knowledge . . .
 I challenge anyone to construct an argument proving reason’s legitimacy without presupposing it . . .
 Faith is the base, completely unavoidable.
 Get used to it.
 It’s the human condition.”
 (All of us, not just believers, see through a glass darkly.)
 Religious thought may be vulnerable on any number of fronts, but it is not vulnerable to the criticism that in contrast to scientific or empirical thought, it rests on mere faith.

+The first quote is absolutely meaningless.
+He utilizes a run-on sentence to wind a blathering thread around the pointless sophistry of theology.
 The second is a declaration that reason and logic, without a pre-requisite acknowledgment that God is responsible for them, are no more helpful or valid than any nebulous opinion.

 Don't read the rest of the article, there's not enough advil in close proximity, I assure you.
 Stanley Fish is old hat, and a blathering egotist.
 He wraps the article by linking to an op-ed saying that Fish is smarter than Richard Dawkins.